-All graduate students receive two years of membership in the American Political Science Association.
-Members receive the American Political Science Review (the discipline's leading journal), as well as PS (a journal providing information about the profession and the APSA) and Perspectives on Politics (a journal that publishes issue- or problem-focused research, as well as book reviews).
+When graduate students are on the market the department will pay their membership dues for the American Political Science Association.
+As members, graduate students will receive the American Political Science Review (the discipline's leading journal), as well as PS (a journal providing information about the profession and the APSA) and Perspectives on Politics (a journal that publishes issue- or problem-focused research, as well as book reviews).
+Additionally, as members graduate students on the job markets will have access to job advertisements exclusive to the APSA.